 A budget is an opportunity to align your spending with what’s most important to you.
 You’ll want to have three main categories for spending:

-• Savings This is the money you separate from spending each month and allows you to reach the financial goals you established earlier.
+• Savings This is the money you separate from spending each month that will allow you to reach the financial goals you established earlier.

 A very basic approach to budgeting is the 50/30/20 budget rule, which divides your net income into the above categories, spending 50% on needs, 30% on wants, and 20% on savings.
-Those percentages may not be realistic for everyone, however, If you live in an area with steep housing costs, for example, you may need to spend more than 50% on needs and take some away from the “wants” and/or “savings” categories.
+Those percentages may not be realistic for everyone, however, If you live in an area with a steep cost of living, for example, you may need to spend more than 50% on needs and take some away from the wants and/or savings categories.

 Practical Tips to Stick to Your Budget